thomasgredig/RAWdataR/README.md

 A quality control procedure should be in place.

 Data analysis will be organized, reproducible and open access.
-Raw and meta data is saved in R packages.
+Raw and m'';'lkjhgfd eta data is saved in R packages.
 The primary analysis of scientific data is either in R packages or jupyter notebooks.
 Naming conventions are to be followed.